 In spring 2015, the Danish Ministry of Environment/Danish Nature Agency published detailed maps of habitat types for a range of sites, including the remaining two sites of the present proposal.
-Thus, all maps have been updated in order to take the new information into account.
-Updated maps have been presented to the Natura 2000 Dialogue Forum on November 16th 2012, May 8th 2015 and January 28th 2016.
+Thus, all maps

 14 The following organizations participate in meetings in the Natura 2000 Dialogue Forum: The Nature Agency, WWF, Greenpeace, Oceana, Bird Life Denmark, The Danish Society for Nature Conservation, Danish Fishermen's Association PO and other local fishermen associations.
 Plus other NGOs with interests in the discussed topics are invited, e.g. The Danish Hunters Association and ASCOBANS.
 The Terms of References for the Natura 2000 Dialogue Forum can be found here: